sanoousmane/namedmanager-script/README.md

-# namedmanager-script
+# About this Repo
 Script to automate namedmanager installation
-This script automate only namedmanager installation.
+This script is only for namedmanager installation automation.
-For best installation i recommand the official repos
+To get more info i recommand the official repos